Current Adoption Promotion

 "Arm Your Pet" Free Cat Wellness Day -

-- Animal Services will be offering free microchipping and vaccines (rabies vaccine, FVRCP combination vaccine) to the cats of Orange County residents.
+- Animal services will be offering free microchipping and vaccines (rabies vaccine, fvrcp combination

-- Services are available on a first come, first served basis through the dog carport, while supplies last.
+- Services are available on a first come, first served basis through the dog carport, while supplies

 - There is a limit of two cats per household for these services.